cobuildlab/project-qa-docs/templates/project-final-delivery.md

 It must contain if necessary:

 - **Project Stakeholders**: the email must be addressed to everyone involved in the management of the project.
-- **Latest updates**:  Information about the most recent release on the project that are available in the `stage` environment (Latest release information).
+- **Latest updates**:  Information about the most recent release on the project that are available in the `master` environment (Latest release information).
 This information can be provided as a list of features with or without videos.
 - **Updates on the latest pending items**: A breakdown of each pending item from previos conversations and meetings.
-- **New Pending Items**: Any ask or pending items in behalf of any party.
-- **Information about the upcoming Release if any**: Dates for the next release
+- **Warranty and Support**: Information in how to report issues for inspection as costs for the continuos support if any.

 ## Example: